TALKING TO YOUR DOCTOR

 • “Which symptoms are normal and which require medical attention?”

-• “Can this medicine cause drowsiness — can I drive?”
+• “Can this medicine cause drowsiness — can I drive while taking it?”

 About treatment duration